Doug Pinnick: Equipment

 Pinnick is a notable player of the 12-string bass, a bass guitar with four sets of triple-coursed octave strings, reminiscent of a 12-string guitar.
 Pinnick owns a custom made 12-string bass, made by Yamaha, which he uses in the studio and in live performances, and was endorsed by Pinnick, although he briefly switched to Dean guitars in the late 2000s.
 Pinnick also recently endorsed Schecter, and used two Model-T basses in 2011 for the Live Love over Europe tour.
+Schecter has subsequently released 2 signature basses with Pinnick.
+The 4 string Barron-H, and the 12 string DP-12 heavily based on his custom Yamaha. each is available in left or right handed.

 He used Ampeg amplifiers exclusively, but the New York-based Tech 21 released his signature bass amp head, the dUg Ultra bass 1000.
+In 2018 Tech21 released a signature pedal, based on the amp.
 He also uses a complex rig set-up including many EQs and amplifiers.
 Additionally, Pinnick is a user of the Line 6 POD pro, which he employs for effects.
 Interestingly, he uses the guitar, not the bass model of the POD pro effects.